Cantabile's Festival for Young Voices

 The Cantabile Festival for Young Voices is a non-competitive event aimed at nurturing the art of choral singing among young people through collaboration; the Festival is a celebration of community music making.
 Participation offers young singers several excellent musical and educational opportunities:

 - To join over 150 of Cantabile singers and five local school and community choirs for a day of learning, rehearsing and performing.

 - To work with a nationally renowned guest conductor.

 - To perform at a large public concert as a part of the Festival Combined Chorus and, if desired, to sing a 10-minute set of your own repertoire.

 Festival participation is free for all invited choirs.
 The event is supported by Cantabile Youth Singers of Silicon Valley as part of our annual operating budget that is supplemented with the help of local foundations like Silicon Valley Creates and the Ann and Gordon Getty Foundation so that we can share the rich gift of choral music by giving back to our local community.

 Every year we bring a prominent and inspiring choral clinician to share his or her unique talents and expertise in a full morning of rehearsals and workshops and to conduct the afternoon concert.
-In the spring of 2016, we were thrilled to welcome festival clinician and composer, Oscar Escalada from Argentina.
+In the spring of 2018, we are thrilled to welcome festival clinician and composer, Dr. Daniel R. Afonso, Jr.